cyclosproject/ng-openapi-gen/README.md

 This project is a NPM module that generates model interfaces and web service clients from an [OpenApi 3](https://www.openapis.org/) [specification](https://github.com/OAI/OpenAPI-Specification).
 The generated classes follow the principles of [Angular](https://angular.io/).
-The generated code is compatible with Angular 6+.
+The generated code is compatible with Angular 7+.

 For a generator for [Swagger 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md), use [ng-swagger-gen](https://github.com/cyclosproject/ng-swagger-gen) instead.

-`ng-openapi-gen` is still in early development stage, and is not yet recommended for production.

 ## Highlights